Pumping Pain

 I have started to pump, but it hurts!
 Is this normal?

 When pumping, make sure the suction is not turned up too high.
 The sweet spot is a suction you feel comfortable with but one that is also strong enough to effectively remove breast milk.
+Pumping should take no more than 15 minutes or so.
+If you find yourself pumping for longer periods, this may cause discomfort.
+Ensure your pump is in good working order, the motor is strong, and all parts are intact.

 Make sure your pump flange fits your breast correctly, meaning your nipple should fit inside the flange tube when the pump is turned on.
 The pump should not pull much of your areola (dark skin around the nipple) into the tube.
 Your nipple should not rub the sides of the tube.

-If you have been pumping only or pumping for several months because you returned to work or school, your breasts can change.
+If you have been exclusively pumping or pumping for several months because you returned to work or school, your breasts can change.
 You may benefit from a bigger or smaller flange size.
 If you need help with flange sizing, speak with a Certified Lactation Consultant or your local WIC staff.

 When pumping is painful, it’s always best to reach out to a healthcare professional to receive assistance and support!